Mitch Garver Player Props: Rangers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA across all league pitching staffs (5.83).
+- The Athletics' 5.82 team ERA ranks last among all MLB pitching staffs.

-- In his last time out on Wednesday, the lefty tossed 3 2/3 innings against the Los Angeles Dodgers, giving up four earned runs while surrendering one hit.
+- In his most recent outing on Friday against the Los Angeles Dodgers, the lefty tossed five innings, allowing two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.